-A long-standing concern for Franklin Street Arterial at Cumberland Avenue and Congress Street is the utilization of an intersection for each direction of Franklin Street Arterial.
-Although this situation has not resulted in excessive delays, spillback, or queuing at one intersection often inteferes with operations at another, increasing delay and resulting in significant safety concerns.
-Franklin Arterial at Congress Street, for example, is currently considered a High Crash Location by Maine DOT largely due to this reason.
+A long-standing concern for Franklin Street Arterial at Cumberland Avenue and at Congress Street is the utilization of an intersection for each direction of Franklin Street Arterial.
+Although this situation has not resulted in excessive delays, spillback or queuing at one

 One solution to this situation would be to consolidate both directions of Franklin Street Arterial at Congress Street and Cumberland Avenue, resulting in a single intersection.
 The result would be an intersection with improved operations for traffic, and potentially fewer collisions.
-However, it should noted that this closure would result in wider intersections, creating a more difficult environment for pedestrians coming to or from the Munjoy Hill area.
-Please refer to Figure 7.9 for this layout.
+However, it should noted that this change would result in wider intersections, creating a more difficult environment for pedestrians coming to or from the Munjoy Hill area, and as such is not recommended.
+Please refer to Figures 8.3 and 8.5 for this layout.